VICTORY HOUSE ...

 Their definition - Harm Reduction is an evidence-based, client-centred approach that seeks to reduce the health and social harms associated with addiction and substance use, without necessarily requiring people who use substances from abstaining or stopping.

-Here at Victory House we believe in Abstinence and Complete Freedom and Victory found only in Jesus.
+Here at Victory House we believe in abstinence-based recovery:

 Homelessness is a reality in Abbotsford.
 The lack of shower facilities effects hygiene and can cause health issues.
 This creates a barrier to finding employment and transition out of the homelessness, because self-esteem and mental health are severely impacted.
 Refresh Mobile Showers Project greatly benefits the homeless people in the City of Abbotsford because everyone in a community benefits when its members are healthy.
 The shower trailer provides the opportunity to connect with people who are homeless and living out of tents or cars.
 Our aim is to provide free showers to those who are part of the homeless population.
 Dignity and respect for all people is our value.